 Perhaps you’ve watched Ugly Delicious on Netflix and have seen the Three-Legged Dog Tavern featured?
 If not, in the episode “shrimp & crawfish”, David Chang chats with Master Chef Todd Lively about breaking traditionalism.
 However, Chang’s philosophy, “who cares about tradition, let’s just make it delicious”, wasn’t well-received in Nola.
 We agree, if it ain’t broke, don’t fix it.

 However, Three-Legged Dog is dark and dirty, so if you’re all dressed up in your finest summer whites, ready for a classy night on the town, maybe this isn’t the place for you.
 Us though?
 We absolutely loved it.
-Well, maybe not the bathroom, it looked like a Tijuana murder stall from a Tarantino movie, but you’re not in there to do anything classy anyway, so what does it matter?
-Everyone was welcoming, hilarious and cool, so we most certainly will be returning to this awesome dive bar.
+Well, maybe not the bathroom.
+It looked like a Tijuana murder stall from a Tarantino movie, but you’re not in there to do anything classy anyway, so what does it matter?
+Everyone was welcoming, hilarious and cool, so we most certainly will be returning to this awesome spot.

 Three Legged Dog Tavern (400 Burgundy St., New Orleans, 504-412-8335): Open 24 hours, seven days a week, the bar serves a traditional crawfish boil seasoned with Zatarain’s Crab Boil, lemon juice, red pepper, chilli pepper, salt, garlic pepper, black pepper & love.